RasoulZamani/Django_WebStore/readme.md

 ## Main Options
-registering users based on phone and verification sms code,login and logout. see allcategories, products, price and descriptions. by clicking on details you can see more details of each product. adding product and category
+registering users based on phone and verification sms code,login and logout. see all categories, products, price and descriptions. by clicking on details you can see more details of each product. you can add  product and category and sub category. in home page sub categories can seen in dropdown buttons.

 ## more implemamtation details